Landscape and Biodiversity

 Harper's Environmental Club tagged Monarch butterflies to track their fall migration to Mexico.
 Butterflies that have been tagged at Harper have been found in the mountains of Mexico months later, thousands of miles away!
 The Environmental Club does lots of restoration work in local natural areas throughout the year, removing invasive species and creating a better habitat for wildlife.
 If you like exploring nature and being outside, join the Environmental Club today!

-View more photos of butterly tagging on the Harper Flickr page
+View more photos of butterfly tagging on the Harper Flickr page

 Landscape and Biodiversity on Campus